dkanunik/api-js-test-lab-tasks/API/module1/task4.md

 ### Expected result
 ```
 As a Finance API user
-    I have to get HTTP response code
+    I have to get values for response headers
-        404 for a nonexistent company
+        x-request-id
 ```

 ---